News & Events

 Please note: Some of the following content may be in a different language.

-In a collaboration of three groups at the Department of Physics, a device has been created that strongly couples quantum states of light and matter.
-This hybrid system opens up novel routes to combining the advantages of different quantum platforms — and to a host of possible applications. more
+The collaboration of three research groups, headed by Klaus Ensslin, Werner Wegscheider and Andreas Wallraff, led to the creation of a device that strongly couples quantum states of light and matter.
+This hybrid system opens up novel routes to combining the advantages of different quantum platforms — and to a host of possible applications, read more.

 A. Stockklauser, P. Scarlino, J. V. Koski, S. Gasparinetti, C. K. Andersen, C. Reichl, W. Wegscheider, T. Ihn, K. Ensslin & A. Wallraff, Strong Coupling Cavity QED with Gate-Defined Double Quantum Dots Enabled by a High Impedance Resonator.
 Phys.
 Rev. X 7, 011030 (2017).